 The Trust started 2014 without any form of grant or sponsorship and no longer had the benefit of a paid worker.
 Activities continued and the main focus was working with the Northern League celebrating its 125th anniversary.
 The Northern league kindly gave a donation to the Trust in 2013 and 2014.
-In addition Durham County FA gave a general grant for a three year period, and the Trust received a grant from the James Knott Trust plus grants from local Durham County Councillors.
+In addition Durham County FA gave a general grant for a three year period, which has since been renewed.
+The Trust received a grant from the James Knott Trust plus grants from local Durham County Councillors.
 The Trust acknowledges with thanks all of the financial support it has received.

-In the summer of 2014, Georgina Ascroft from Auckland Castle, visited the Trust Exhibition at Beamish Museum, and on learning about the connection between the Castle and the formation of Bishop Auckland Football Club, she paid a visit to the Trust Office at Shildon, and from there has developed a major exhibition “The Birth of the Blues” to be staged at Auckland Castle from 22 May to 28 September 2015.
-Visit www.aucklandcastle.org for details of admission charges and football related activities.
+In the summer of 2014, Georgina Ascroft from Auckland Castle, visited the Trust Exhibition at Beamish Museum, and on learning about the connection between the Castle and the formation of Bishop Auckland Football Club, she paid a visit to the Trust Office at Shildon, and from there developed a major exhibition “The Birth of the Blues” which was staged at Auckland Castle from 22 May to 28 September 2015.

-Geoff Wood is working on digitizing “The Pinks” and a few years are available to view by clicking on the “Newspapers” tab above.
+Geoff Wood spent 5 years on digitizing “The Pinks” and the full set is available to view by clicking on the “Newspapers” tab above.
 These are a little difficult to read, please email firstname.lastname@example.org for assistance.

 Jim McMillan, record four time Amateur Cup winner with Crook Town (pictured bellow), spoke of his pride in being asked to join the Trust as President in 2008, and praised the work being done to record a part of north-east history in which he had been involved.